dfds/cag/docs/guidelines/engineering/ENGINEERING.md

 Be aware that these line-endings may cause problems in code when using `@""` text blocks with line breaks.

 #### Dockerfile
-Avoid putting byte-order markers in your Dockerfile and save them using ANSI encoding (Linux is less forgiving then Windows).
+Avoid putting byte-order markers in your Dockerfile and save it using ANSI encoding (Linux is less forgiving then Windows).

 #### Environment Variables
 OS's use different variable names to represent similar settings.
 Code should consider these differences.